fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

   use the command # whoami
 2. A script that prints all the groups the current user is part of. use the command # groups
+3. A script that changes to owner of the file hello to betty use the command # chown betty hello